ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Play up to one location per round.
 When you play a location it goes to the battlefield.
 Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while on the battlefield.
 ### Exploration
-Exploration allows you to play any card in your hand face down as any wilderness location.
+Exploration allows you to play any card in your hand face down (at burst speed) as any wilderness location.
 Wilderness locations are single ideal locations which have energize 1, and add 1 devotion to their ideal.
 When you play a location card, instead of playing it normally you may pay an additional 1 energy and have it replace an allied unflipped wilderness location, returning the face down card to your hand (this does not count as your 1 location for the round).

-Exploration is at burst speed.
+When you explore, grab one of the provided wilderness location cards and place it on top of your explored card to represent which location it is.

 ### Extra Draw
 At the start of the game put the top 3 cards of your deck face down (store them under your Atnia starting location for ease of tracking).
 When you play or explore for a location (not replacing an existing wilderness), draw the topmost stored card.